A unique sculpture Bust of Venus Cyrene

 Description

-The company INGA is an acronym for "Industria Nazionale Gessi e Affini" and was founded in the early 1950s by the Sgambaro family.
+INGA is an abbreviation of “Industria Nazionale Gessi e Affini” and was founded in the early 1950s by the Sgambaro family.

-It was one of the four Italian manufacturers producing chalk for school blackboards, an essential aid in education and entertainment for thousands of children and teenagers at the time.
-In addition to blackboard chalk, INGA produced "affini," meaning other chalk products, such as stucco, which are packaged and sold in powder or paste form.
-In the 1960s and 1970s, INGA also added decorative interior design elements to its blackboard chalk production.
-This way, the INGA brand became one of the leading producers of stylish decorative stucco, such as rosettes, frames, and wall and ceiling cornices.
-These were very fashionable at the time, ordered and installed in homes as decorative elements.
+It was one of four Italian manufacturers producing chalk for school blackboards, an essential aid in education and entertainment for thousands of children and teenagers at the time.
+Besides blackboard chalk, INGA produced “affini,” which are other chalk products such as stuccoes, packaged and sold in powder or paste form.
+In the 1960s and 1970s, INGA also added interior decorative elements to its chalk production.
+This way, the INGA brand became one of the main producers of stylish decorative stuccoes, such as rosettes, frames, and wall and ceiling cornices.
+These were very fashionable at the time, ordered and installed in all homes as decorative elements.

-Over the years, Inga gradually moved away from mass production to focus exclusively on creating artistic objects that reflect a passion for beauty, culture, and elegance.
+Over the years, INGA gradually moved away from mass production to focus solely on creating artistic objects that reflect a passion for beauty, culture, and elegance.
 INGA transformed into a true art laboratory, where unique, refined, and personalized plaster pieces are created for clients worldwide.

 Attributes / Details